francemazzi/baki/README.md

 I decided to make public the work I am conducting in my free time.
 I am creating a free platform for food producers (bakeries, bakeries, restaurants) to manage preorders to avoid food waste anticipating demand and finished products.

+Costumers will able to buy products with a discount that depends on the day between order and withdraw.

 ## TO DO LIST 📝

 - Product and pre-order page